 There are a few different ways to add worm castings to your soil for improved plant growth and production.

-Add it to your planting hole.
-If you’re transplanting your seedlings outside, why not add some worm castings directly into the bottom of your planting hole to give the roots of your plants a great start?
+If you’re transplanting your seedlings outside in early spring, why not add some worm castings directly into the bottom of your planting hole to give the roots of your plants a great start?

 It’s been shown that adding some worm manure to your planting hole reduces transplant shock and helps your plants deal with environmental stress.